SHTFDad may collect a share of sales or other compensation from the links on this page.

 A disadvantage of a government coin would be that they are often counterfeit.
-In particular the Chinese gold and silver pandas, there is a lot of counterfeits out there so it takes a lot of time for someone to validate that it is indeed authentic.
+In particular the Chinese gold and silver pandas: there is a lot of counterfeits out there so it takes a lot of time for someone to validate that it is indeed authentic.

-With a Generic bar or round, all you should be concerned with is the purity and the amount of precious metal in that bar or round.
-Another advantage is that they can come in various sizes amounts and weights, this makes selling easier and more economical.
+With a private bar or round, all you should be concerned with is the purity and the amount of precious metal in that bar or round.
+Another advantage?
+They can come in various sizes amounts and weights, making selling easier and more economical.

 The disadvantage of a generic bar or round is that there is next to little possibility that there will be a collector premium on top of the price over spot.
-Where as, with some bullion coins like the pandas and especially the Perth mint, a lot of those coins are carrying a heavy premium over spot so you’re getting the spot price of the precious metals content plus the collectors value.
+Where as with some bullion coins (like the pandas and especially the Perth mint) a lot of those coins are carrying a heavy premium over spot.
+So, you’re getting the spot price of the precious metals content plus the collectors value.

 With that, however, comes purchasing a government coin, typically the purchase price over spot, even before the collectors are alerted what it might actually be worth from a collectible perspective are often a few dollars over spot than a generic, private mint bar or round.

 The newest metal that a lot of people have started to invest in is copper.
 People have been investing in copper for many years but it is only recently that mint companies have been making copper rounds and bars.
-These have taken off quite successfully, i personally have a small collection of copper rounds.
+These have taken off quite successfully: I personally have a small collection of copper rounds.

-Copper is a base metal not a precious metal.
-This is not necessarily a bad thing but as it is a base metal it’s not weighed in a troy ounce 31.1 grams, It is weighed as a regular ounce which is 28 grams.
+Copper is a base metal, not a precious metal.
+This is not necessarily a bad thing, but as it is a base metal it’s not weighed in a troy ounce 31.1 grams.
+It is weighed as a regular ounce which is 28 grams.

-So you have to think is it really worth paying nearly triple what it is worth.
-Some say it is because you are diversifying your portfolio and if SHTF the copper value won’t matter and it will be down to the individuals to barter for for and with.
+So you have to think: is it really worth paying nearly triple what it is worth?
+Some say it is because you are diversifying your portfolio and if SHTF the copper value won’t matter and it will be down to the individuals to barter for and with.